jaeyoon1603/Retrieval-RegionalAttention/README.md

 Build datasets
 --------------------------------------------------------------------------------------------------
-### Training datasets
+### Test datasets

-We use ImageNet dataset for training the regional attention network and Landmark dataset for learning PCA parameters of off-the-shelf Resnet101.

-**ImageNet**

-**Landmark**
+The code is prepared for testing with Oxford5k and Paris6k.
+Oxford105k and Paris106k can be easily expanded by adding flickr_100k images into the jpg folder existing in Paris6k and Oxford5k folders.

 **Trained weights:**
 ```